+The position of your bow hand and draw hand has a massive impact on the recurve shot, because these are the only two places where you permanently contact the your.
 Firstly, you should obviously make sure you understand the principles of the set position which the grip and hook form a crucial part of.
-You can read our full technique guide: Set Position (Hook & Grip) – Recurve Archery Technique.
+You can read our full technique guide: Set (Hand Position).

 The position of the bow is hugely important, and 90% of the time it’s overlooked.

 Think of it this way, if you change the position of your bow you change the position of your hands.
 This not only changes how well you can set your grip and hook, it also changes the position of your shoulders.